koujalgiash/dynamic_gait_analysis/README.md

 # Conclusion
 - The complexity of the secondary cognitive task plays an impact on walking performance.
-- The gait parameter Harmonic Ratio may serve as a sensitive marker for detecting early alterations in conservative gait patterns commonly associated with aging.
+- Harmonic Ratio gait parameter may serve as a sensitive marker for detecting early alterations in gait patterns that is commonly associated with aging.